 Underground Railroad by Colson Whitehead book cover

-For our first recipe, we present an autumn classic: roasted pumpkin seeds.
-You can use the seeds from Halloween jack-o-lanterns or Thanksgiving pie pumpkins.
-They’ll make a yummy snack to keep your little revelers fed, plus model eco-friendly, low-waste living.
-Just print the recipe below, and then scroll down for tips on using it to help teach your kids to read.
+For this classic autumn recipe, you can use the seeds from Halloween jack-o-lanterns or Thanksgiving pie pumpkins.
+They’ll make a yummy snack to keep your little revelers fed, as you model eco-friendly, low-waste living.

 Tips for teaching kids to read with recipes: